Installation

 Before installing Polyscope, make sure you have the following:

-- **macOS 13.3+** — Polyscope is a native Mac app
+- **macOS 13.3+ or Windows** — Polyscope ships as a desktop app for both

 - **Git** — Required for repository management and workspace cloning